ARMmbed/mbed-os-5-docs/docs/reference/TensorFlow.md

     };
     ```

     The code uses this array to map the output of the model to the correct value.
-Because we specified our `WANTED_WORDS`<!--is that underscore correct?--> as “up, down” in the training script, we should update this array to reflect these words in the same order.
+Because we specified our `WANTED_WORDS` as “up, down” in the training script, we should update this array to reflect these words in the same order.

 1. Edit the code so that "up" replaces "yes" and "down" replaces "no":